winton/gitcycle/README.md

 The shortcut is smart enough to pick the right branch to checkout, whether it be from your repo or upstream.

-So typically it "just works" to checkout any branch like this:
+It "just works" to checkout a branch from your fork or upstream repo like this:

 	git track [BRANCH]

+To collaborate with another user:

+	git track [REMOTE]/[BRANCH]

 Create a Feature Branch
 -----------------------